c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 -https://cdn.sparkfun.com/assets/7/6/9/3/c/Sensor-Hub-Transport-Protocol-v1.7.pdf

 Bosch has a new 6-axis IMU BHI385 (announced June 2025) that can be paired with BMM350 3-axis Geomagnetic sensor.

-## Possible Future work

-In order to get higher frequency reports it may be necessary to implement this driver with two cores.
-My thought is the primary core (core 0) would be running the user program and the second core (core1) would be handling the report processing and the communications with the bno08x.